 Unlike some cities, Perry isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Perry are a mix of both white- and blue-collar jobs.
 Overall, Perry is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Perry who work in office and administrative support (15.92%), sales jobs (11.13%), and business and financial occupations (7.30%).

 Also of interest is that Perry has more people living here who work in computers and math than 95% of the places in the US.

 Perry is an extremely ethnically-diverse city.
 The people who call Perry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Perry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Perry include Irish, English, Scottish, and Italian.
+Important ancestries of people in Perry include German, Irish, English, Jamaican, and Italian.

 The most common language spoken in Perry is English.
 Other important languages spoken here include Spanish and Langs. of India.